 In the Mediterranean basin, rice is cultivated over an area of 1,300,000 hectares.
 The most important rice-producing countries are Italy and Spain in Europe (72% of the EU production; 345,000 ha), and Egypt and Turkey among the extra-EU countries (almost totality of the production; 789,000 ha).
 Traditionally, rice is grown under continuous flooding; thus, it requires much more irrigation than non-ponded crops.
 On the other hand, rice is strategic for food security in some countries (Egypt), and human consumption in the whole Mediterranean is steadily increasing.

-WP2 will focus on water saving technologies at farm scale.
-A common research strategy will be coordinated by the WP leader and implemented in all CSs under the control of the respective SHPs.
-Activities will include collection of existing data, diagnosis of major problems affecting rice production in each country, and identification and test of alternative water saving techniques tailored to local conditions.
-A minimum common database will ensure harmonization of data collection, comparability of results, and overall sustainability assessment.
-This database will include: agro-climatic data, soil physico-chemical properties, groundwater levels, irrigation water quality, field water balance components, and crop yield.
+WP2 focusses on water saving technologies at farm scale.
+A common research strategy is coordinated by the WP Leader and implemented in all CSs under the control of the respective SHPs.
+Activities include collection of existing data, diagnosis of major problems affecting rice production in each country, and identification and test of alternative water saving techniques tailored to local conditions.
+A minimum common database ensures harmonization of data collection, comparability of results, and overall sustainability assessment.
+This database includes: agro-climatic data, soil physico-chemical properties, groundwater levels, irrigation water quality, field water balance components, and crop yield.
 Specific environmental issues (salinity, pesticides fate, greenhouse gas emissions, and reuse of treated wastewater) will be investigated in targeted CSs.

-Outcomes of WP2 will have value by themselves, although they will be used also to upscale the effect of on-farm water saving technologies to the irrigation district level (WP3), to quantify the impact of these technologies on food security and safety (WP4), and for the sustainability assessment to be carried out under WP5.
-District upscaling will be based on existing information and the application of modelling tools, although it will vary among CSs depending on data availability and professional capacity of the respective water user’s associations.
-Simple heuristic models will be used where data is limited, while functional hydrological models with physical basis will be applied in districts where data have been systematically collected in the past.
+Outcomes of WP2 have value by themselves, although they are used also to upscale the effect of on-farm water saving technologies to the irrigation district level (WP3), to quantify the impact of these technologies on food security and safety (WP4), and for the sustainability assessment to be carried out under WP5.
+District upscaling is based on existing information and the application of modelling tools, although it varies among CSs depending by the experience of single research groups, and by professional capacity and data availability of the respective water user’s associations.
+Simple heuristic models are used where data is limited, while functional hydrological models with physical basis are applied in districts where data have been systematically collected in the past.

-Outputs from WP2 and WP3 will be used as inputs of WP4 to assess the impact of innovative rice water saving techniques on food security in Egypt, while outputs from WP2 will be used in WP4 to assess the effect on food safety of the irrigation options tested in all CSs (arsenic and cadmium accumulation in rice grains will be quantified in all CSs, additional analysis will be conducted in the case of use of treated effluent from municipal wastewater for rice irrigation).
+Outputs from WP2 and WP3 are used as inputs of WP4 to assess the impact of innovative rice water saving techniques on food security in Egypt, while outputs from WP2 are used in WP4 to assess the effect on food safety of the irrigation options tested in all CSs (arsenic and cadmium accumulation in rice grains are quantified in all CSs, and additional analysis are conducted in the case of use of treated effluent from municipal wastewater for rice irrigation).

-For each MEDWATERICE Case Study, a tailored SHP (Stake-Holder Panel) is set-up to facilitate and strengthen the involvement of the main target groups within the project, improving the chance of success of dissemination/exploitation activities.
-In particular, subjects listed in the following table are directly involved in the experimental/demo activities and in the dissemination and exploitation of project outcomes through their participation in the SHPs.
+For each MEDWATERICE Case Study, a tailored SHP (Stake-Holder Panel) has been set-up to facilitate and strengthen the involvement of the main target groups within the project, improving the chance of success of dissemination/exploitation activities.
+In particular, subjects listed in the following table are directly involved in the experimental/demo activities and in the dissemination and exploitation of project outcomes through their participation in the SHPs